 You should not lift loads above the safe level that you have been trained to lift.
-It is your responsibility to take reasonable care for your own safety and that of your colleagues or service users.
+It is your responsibility to take reasonable care for your own safety and that of your colleagues or patients/service users.
 You must also familiarise yourself and comply with the procedures and policies of the client you are working for.

-In addition to attending regular refresher training courses, please observe the following guidelines on moving and handling to avoid injury to yourself and your service users:
+In addition to attending regular refresher training courses, please observe the following guidelines on moving and handling to avoid injury to yourself and your patients:

-- Assess: the task, the environment, the service user or load, the equipment to be used and the capabilities of the handler(s). - Any lifting equipment or aid must be used in accordance with manufacturer's instructions. - Get help if necessary. - Explain to the service user exactly what you are about to do, where possible. - Position yourself as close to the service user or load as possible. - Prolonged loading of the spine should be avoided where possible. - Avoid heavy loading with the spine rotated or laterally flexed.
+- Assess: the task, the environment, the patient or load, the equipment to be used and the capabilities of the handler(s). - Any lifting equipment or aid must be used in accordance with manufacturer's instructions. - Get help if necessary. - Explain to the patient/service user exactly what you are about to do, where possible. - Position yourself as close to the patient/service user or load as possible. - Prolonged loading of the spine should be avoided where possible. - Avoid heavy loading with the spine rotated or laterally flexed.

-www.nhs.uk/conditions/social-care-and-support-guide provides more information and guidance.
+www.nhs.uk/conditions/social-care-and-support-guide/pages/mobility-problems-carers.aspx provides more information and guidance.